ffischbach/ffischbach/README.md

 <h2> I'm a developer from Germany.</h2>

-- 🌱 I’m currently learning everything 😄 but my focus is on Java and React/Javascript.
+- 🌱 I’m currently learning Java and React.
 - 💻 My goals for 2021: Getting more confident with programming next.js web apps and Java/Spring Boot applications, learning Node Js.
-- 🎣 Fun fact: I love to go to the gym and fishing
+- 🎣 I love to go to the gym and fishing

 <h2> Connect with me: </h2>